 - Access control policy formal procedures like development, approval, rolling-out must be implemented.

 External entity identity propagation¶

-To make fine-granted authorization decision at the microservice level microservice has to understand caller context (e.g. user ID, user roles/groups).
-In order to allow internal service layer to enforce authorization edge layer has to propagate authenticated external entity identity (e.g., end user context) along with a request to downstream microservices.
+To make fine-granted authorization decision at the microservice level, microservice has to understand caller context (e.g. user ID, user roles/groups).
+In order to allow internal service layer to enforce authorization, edge layer has to propagate authenticated external entity identity (e.g., end user context) along with a request to downstream microservices.
 One of the simplest way to propagate external entity identity is to re-use the access token received by the edge and pass it to internal microservices.
-It should be mentioned that approach is highly insecure due to possible external access token leakage and may decrease an attack surface because the communication relies on proprietary token-based system implementation and internal microservices have to understand external access token.
-This pattern also is not external access token agnostic, i.e. internal services have to support a wide range of authentication techniques to extract identity from different types of external tokens (e.g. JWT, cookie, OpenID Connect token).
+It should be mentioned that approach is highly insecure due to possible external access token leakage and may increase an attack surface because the communication relies on proprietary token-based system implementation: If an internal service is unintentionally exposed to the external network, then it can be directly accessed using the leaked access token.
+This attack is not possible if the internal service only accepts a token format known only to internal services.
+This pattern also is not external access token agnostic, i.e. internal services have to understand external access token and support a wide range of authentication techniques to extract identity from different types of external tokens (e.g. JWT, cookie, OpenID Connect token).